shanu516516/user-guide/docs/wallet.md

 3. The full balance of the selected Trading Account will be automatically populated for transfer.
 4. Click Transfer, then review and sign the transaction.
    ![Sign transfer to funding](/images/wallet/sign-trading-to-funding.png)
-5. Upon confirmation, the transferred SATS amount will be reflected in your Funding Account.
+5. Upon confirmation, the transferred BTC amount will be reflected in your Funding Account.

 ---

 ### 🔁 3.
 Trading → Trading

 Transfer funds between two Trading (dark) Accounts.

-**Notes:**

-- Only **full-balance transfers** are supported at this time.
-- This operation is commonly used to move funds from a settled position account into a new Trading Account for reuse.

 **Steps:**